Girgias/php-rfcs/deprecate-implicit-nullable-types.md

 the [`callable` type](https://wiki.php.net/rfc/callable) as of PHP 5.4, `array` as of PHP 5.1, and class types as of PHP 5.0.

-As it was impossible to have a default value for such types, PHP 5.1 made it possible to use `null` (and only `null`) as a default value for such type and making the type implicitly nullable.
+As it was impossible to have a default value for such types, PHP 5.1 made it possible to use `null` (and only `null`) as a default value for such type and making these types implicitly nullable.

-However, those semantics are confusing and conflict with other language rules.
-It is confusing because the type declaration can "lie" as to what it actually accepts.
+However, the imlicit nullable semantics are confusing and conflict with other language rules, in particular because type declarations of these types can be misleading as to what types they actually accept.

-Furthermore, this syntax still permits to have signatures such as:
+Furthermore, this syntax still permits signatures such as:
 ```php
 function foo(T1 $a, T2 $b = null, T3 $c) {}
 ```
-Which suggest an optional parameters before a required one.
+which appears to suggest an optional parameter before a required one.
-However, signatures which contain an optional parameter before a required one were [deprecated in PHP 8.0](https://github.com/php/php-src/pull/5067), but the case of implicit nullable types was left alone due to BC concerns.
+Even though signatures which contain an optional parameter before a required one were [deprecated in PHP 8.0](https://github.com/php/php-src/pull/5067), the case of implicit nullable types was left alone at that time due to BC concerns.
-This exclusion caused some bugs in the detection of signatures that should emit the deprecation notice.
+This exclusion caused some bugs in the detection of which signatures should emit the deprecation notice.
 Indeed, the following signature only emits a deprecation as of [PHP 8.1](https://github.com/php/php-src/commit/c939bd2f10b41bced49eb5bf12d48c3cf64f984a):
 ```php
 function bar(T1 $a, ?T2 $b = null, T3 $c) {}